100mslive/100ms-docs/common/templates-and-roles.md

 ![Template](/docs/v2/template.png)

+## General Settings

+### Template ID

+ID of the template

+### Name

+Name of the template

+### Region

+This setting is used to determine the region where the rooms which are using this template will be hosted.
+Currently supported regions are `IN`, `US` and `EU`.

+### Default

+This flag indicates that whether this is the default template of customer.
+So if the customer doesn't specify any template while creating the room, this template will be used.
+At any time, customers will have only one default template.

-### Roles
+## Roles

 Role is a collection of permissions that allows you to perform certain set of operations while being part of the room.
-It has the following attributes:
+It has the following attributes

-### Name
+## Name

 Every role has a name that should be unique inside a template.
 This name will be used while generating app tokens and referencing inside a template.